hcientist/OnlinePythonTutor/wishlist.md

 - inline links to short video tutorials whenever the user makes a common error
   - could automatically detect coding context and suggest proper videos on concepts (e.g., while loops)
   - (In Jan 2018 I started implementing a codcast record/replay "video" feature in [recorder.ts](v5-unity/js/recorder.ts) but haven't released it yet.
 I could use that to record a bunch of inline tutorials.)
-- using [annotation bubbles](v3/opt-annotations.png) to mark semantic meaning of data structures at each execution step (started prototyping this feature a longgg time ago); this is a cruder non-video form of codcasts
+- using [annotation bubbles](v3/opt-annotations.png) to mark semantic meaning of data structures at each execution step (started prototyping this feature a longgg time ago); this is a cruder non-video form of codcasts; they're like "codewalks"
 - adding basic curricula, lessons, and practice problems to the site (I've thus far resisted since there are already so many great resources online for programming curricula)